Can a less massive object never have more momentum than a more massive object?

 An elastic collision is a collision in which there is no net loss in kinetic energy in the system as a result of the collision.
 Both momentum and kinetic energy are conserved quantities in elastic collisions.
 Suppose two similar trolleys are traveling toward each other with equal speed.

-See also How do I fix my mouse cursor from moving on its own?
+See also How do I estimate moving costs?

 Does mass affect elastic collision?